glwjr/glwjr/README.md

 # Hi, I'm Gary! 👋🏽

-I'm a Software Engineer who's proficient in TypeScript, React.js, and Node.js.
+I'm a Software Engineer who's proficient in TypeScript/JavaScript, React.js, and Node.js.
 I thrive on collaboration and innovation to create impactful web applications.
 I received my BA from UC Berkeley, my MA from Brown University, and my Certificate in Software Engineering from Fullstack Academy.

 ## Skills 🛠️
 <span>